In traditional media, the artist would create a dedicated premixed palette based on a gamut mask (new or reused) for every artwork.

 A solution is to assign the gamut mask with the parameters to the document.

-The artist stores currently selected mask to active document.
-The stored mask can be changed or unlinked from the document.
+The artist assigns currently selected mask to active document.
+Assigning again with another mask selected changes the mask assigned to the document.
+The mask can be unlinked from the document.

 The mask is reapplied upon opening the document.